feichao93/temme/docs/en/08-modifiers.md

 ### Modifiers as an argument of temme()

-The fourth argument of `temme()` is for specify customized modifiers。In the following code, we define `!reverse`, a modifier that reverses the capture key (though useless indeed).
+The fourth argument of `temme()` is for specifying customized modifiers.
+In the following code, we define `!reverse`, a modifier that reverses the capture key (though useless indeed).

 ```JavaScript
 const extraModifiers = {